Shark IZ682H Vertex Pro Review

 The Vertex Pro was better at cleaning hair on carpets than hard floors, picking up a higher percentage between nine and twelve inches.

-Perhaps the added friction from the carpet strands helped with dislodging hair from the brush, but it’s a good alternative if you need something to clean pet hair on this surface.
+Perhaps the added friction from the carpet strands helped dislodge hair from the brush, but it’s a good alternative if you need something to clean pet hair from this surface.

 Shark Vertex Pro hair wrap on carpet